rtm-rs/rtm-rs.github.io/source/content/docs/repositories/quick-start.md

 ### Update and Delete

-Update and Delete commands require restricting relations so that ROM knows exactly which records to modify.
+Update and Delete commands require restricting relations so that RTM knows exactly which records to modify.
 Provide :update and :delete with the symbol name of the method to call to get that restricted relation.

 The most popular adapter, rom-sql, automatically defines a method, `by_pk`, that restricts by the primary key.
 In projects with rom-sql, we would use it to define update and delete commands in a repo: